DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 3. Make a small change to the `get_site_data()` function: change `Sys.sleep(2)` to `Sys.sleep(0.5)`.
 Then call `tar_make()` again (and again and again if you get [pretend] internet failures).
 What happened?

-Answer the questions from 2 and 3 above in a new comment on this issue.
+Answer the questions from 2 and 3 above for yourself.

-<hr><h3 align="center">I'll respond when I see your comment.</h3>

-## 24 problems remain

 #### Check your progress